 Light layers serve a couple of purposes.

 Firstly, packing appropriately for the weather.
 Spain in January until about April still cools off in the evenings, so a light sweater or jacket is a good idea.
 October to December will require a heavier jacket, and sweaters for sure.

 Secondly, particularly for women, visiting religious sites will mean you’ll need to cover up your shoulders (and possibly legs as well, depending on how much you’re showing).
-Having a light scarf is a good accessory to have with you, and will also help you protect yourself against the sun.
+Having a light scarf (something simple like this) is a good accessory to have with you, and will also help you protect yourself against the sun.